 Autumn Lawn Care

 Lawns have received a fair amount of punishment this year from the extreme temperatures we experienced in July and August, but are now bouncing back.
 The lawn may be looking a bit straggly as it regrows and so could do with a mow, even at this time of year.
 Continue cutting the lawn as regularly as the rains allow to get it to thicken out as much as possible.
 Mow longer than you ordinarily would; I find my clients always cut their lawns far too short, which can allow weed into the gaps and makes the lawn less tolerant to periods of drought.
-I always cut my lawn on the mower’s longest setting.
+I always cut my lawn on a longer setting.

 If you treasure your lawn keep it free of leaves.
 Leaves block light to the blades below and kill them off creating gaps perfect for weeds to find their way into the lawn.
 Don’t waste the leaves, they are an important ingredient for making healthy soil.
 Blow or rake them into flower beds where the worms will take them down into the soil.
 Alternatively, add them to the compost heap, or use them to make leafmould.